oliverbrummel/Weekend-Project/README.md

 #Weekend Assignment

 In this weekend assignment you will br creating a ticket management sysystem using the MEAN Stack with the option to swap out AngularJS with jQuery.
 If you choose to use AngularJS, your controllers should use the '[controller as](https://docs.angularjs.org/api/ng/directive/ngController)' syntax.
-You app's index.html should load with a series of inputs with the following fields:
+Your app's index.html should load with a series of inputs with the following fields:

 * Type (String)
 * Priority (String)